-But that’s not all.
+But thatโs not all.

 Here are a few reasons to consider visiting an authentic Indian restaurant:

-Indian Cuisine is Healthy
+Indian Recipes are Healthy

 Indian Cuisine is Rich in Variety

 They say variety is the spice of life.
 That probably came from the Indian cuisine playbook.
-From different flavors to different smells to different looks, Indian cuisine is so full of variety there’s always something to look forward to with every meal.
+From different flavors to different smells to different looks, Indian cuisine is so full of variety thereโs always something to look forward to with every meal.
 Yes, that includes simple Indian dinner recipes.

 Indian Cuisine Offers an Exceptional Experience

 Remember that time you and a friend sit down for dinner at an Indian food restaurant.
 The smell of jasmine and spice awakens your senses.
 There is a busy clatter of pots and pans coming from the open kitchen.
-With Indian cuisine, it’s more about the experience around the preparation and consumption of the food.
+With Indian cuisine, itโs more about the experience around the preparation and consumption of the food.
 This makes it one the best for bonding with family and friends.

 1. Chicken Makhani (Butter Chicken)

 Butter chicken is mouth-watering, tender chicken, cooked in a spiced tomato sauce.
-It’s traditionally cooked in a tandoor (a cylindrical clay or metal oven), but may be grilled, roasted or pan-fried in less authentic preparations.
+Itโs traditionally cooked in a tandoor (a cylindrical clay or metal oven), but may be grilled, roasted or pan-fried in less authentic preparations.

 Always make the gravy by first cooking fresh tomato, garlic, and cardamom down into a bright red pulp.
 This pulp is then pureed after cooling.
 Then, the chef adds butter, various spices, and Khoa (dried whole milk).

-Vegetarian Indian Dish Option:
+Vegetarian Option:

+Though a lot of traditional Indian food uses meat, there are plenty of Indian vegetarian dishes.
+You can make your own butter chicken vegetarian by substituting chicken for tofu.
 You can mimic the taste and texture of chicken by tossing tofu pieces with corn starch.
 Then, bake the pieces in the oven and voila!
-You have slightly crispy, delicious, buttery vegetarian “chicken”.
+You have slightly crispy, delicious, buttery vegetarian โchickenโ.

 2. Samosas (Deep-Fried Potato/Veggie Dumpling)